SaikiranBP/Learn-python/README.md

 # Learn Python
 This repository contains the code and documentation on my learning journey.
 The idea is to craete directroy for each chapter as and when I learn Python.
 This README file will be updated as and when I create a new directory/chapter.

+## Learning resources
+To get started we will learn python using the book Automate The Boring Stuff with Python.

 Chapter1 - Python Basics